 XIX.
 FACULTY GOVERNANCE

 Faculty governance is carried out through decisions made at Faculty Meetings and through a system of committees of the Faculty as described in Part Two.
 Faculty Meetings, presided over by the Dean of the Faculty/Vice President for Academic Affairs, are generally held on the first Friday of each month.
-All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above; Visiting Lecturers; Librarians; Artists-in-Residence; Writers-in-Residence; full-year full-time Lecturers; full-year full-time Instructors; Teaching Professors, the President; the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); the Vice President for Enrollment and Dean of Admissions and Financial Aid; the Dean of Students and Vice President for Student Affairs; the Registrar; the Director of Institutional Research; the Senior Associate Director of Admissions; the Director of Special Programs and Summer Academic Programs; the Dayton Director of the Tang Teaching Museum and Art Gallery; the Associate Director for Curatorial Affairs of the Tang Teaching Museum and Art Gallery
+All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above; Visiting Lecturers; Librarians; Artists-in-Residence; Writers-in-Residence; full-year full-time Lecturers; full-year full-time Instructors; Teaching Professors, the President; the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty for Recruitment and Academic Personnel (Faculty Affairs); the Associate Dean of the Faculty for Development, Research, and Infrastructure (Faculty Affairs); the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs); the Vice President for Enrollment and Dean of Admissions and Financial Aid; the Dean of Students and Vice President for Student Affairs; the Registrar; the Director of Institutional Research; the Senior Associate Director of Admissions; the Director of Special Programs and Summer Academic Programs; the Dayton Director of the Tang Teaching Museum and Art Gallery; the Associate Director for Curatorial Affairs of the Tang Teaching Museum and Art Gallery

 ; and such other administrative officers as may be appointed to the Faculty by the Board of Trustees upon recommendation of the President after consultation with ATC and with the concurrence of the Faculty.